arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/mkr-wan-library-examples/mkr-wan-library-examples.md

 }
 ```

-### MKR WAN Lora Send and Receive
+### MKR WAN Lora® Send and Receive

-This sketch demonstrates how to send and receive data with the MKR WAN 1300 LoRa module.
+This sketch demonstrates how to send and receive data with the MKR WAN 1300 LoRa® module.

 ```arduino